What is a Call to Action, and Why Do We Need It?

 1. Increased Conversion Rates

-Using effective CTAs can significantly increase the conversion rates of a website.
+Using effective CTAs can significantly increase website conversion rates.
+90% of businesses that use CTAs see an increase in conversions.
 By providing clear and compelling CTAs, businesses can guide users to take the desired action and convert them into customers.

 2. Improved Engagement with Your Audience